bilange/caddyknocker/README.md

 # CaddyKnocker

-This project is a proof-of-concept reimplementation of this [blog post](https://bilange.ca/pages/2022-05-12-privately-publish-selfhosted-services.html) in a standalone Python webapp, using [Caddy](https://caddyserver.com/)'s [forward_auth](https://caddyserver.com/docs/caddyfile/directives/forward_auth) directive to check whether an inbound HTTP connexion is permitted to go through and reach the web service or not.
+This project is a reimplementation of the system described in this [blog post](https://bilange.ca/pages/2022-05-12-privately-publish-selfhosted-services.html) in a standalone Python webapp, using [Caddy](https://caddyserver.com/)'s [forward_auth](https://caddyserver.com/docs/caddyfile/directives/forward_auth) directive to check whether an inbound HTTP connexion is permitted to go through and reach the web service or not.
+For the sake of this project, the term *knocker* is borrowed from the term *TCP [Port Knocking](https://en.wikipedia.org/wiki/Port_knocking)*, where a user can hit a specific HTTP URL to allow himself access to protected websites.
+CaddyKnocker doesn't mean that we intend to bring down Caddy instances 😃

 The target audience is people who self-host and uses Caddy as a reverse-proxy, for use on a small scale with a handful of people to authenticate (think: one person or a couple, max).

-TLDR: This project brings the general idea of TCP [Port Knocking](https://en.wikipedia.org/wiki/Port_knocking) to Caddy-backed hostnames, hence the name.
-This app will initially deny access to protected `Caddyfile` config blocks, until a user enters from a configurable URL with a TOTP token to "whitelist" his current external IP address.
+TLDR: This app will initially deny access to protected `Caddyfile` config blocks, until a user enters from a configurable URL with a TOTP token to "whitelist" his current external IP address.
 CaddyKnocker lets connexions through via allowed whitelisted IPs or subnets.

 ## Usage